Ranger (ride)

-A Ranger is an inverting pendulum ride first manufactured by HUSS Machinenfabrik in 1981.
-Many of the design elements were later used in the HUSS Rainbow, and the term 'Ranger' has become synonymous with inverting pendulum rides.
-It was the first inverting swing ride designed since Lee Eyerly's Loop-O-Plane and set the standard for many other attractions using the inverting pendulum ride system, such as the Rainbow, the Kamikaze (ride), and the Inverter.
+The Ranger was an inverting pendulum ride first manufactured by HUSS Machinenfabrik in 1981.
+The design proved influential in that many of its design elements were later used in the HUSS Rainbow, and for a time the term 'Ranger' became synonymous with inverting pendulum rides.
+The Ranger was the first inverting swing ride since Lee Eyerly's Loop-O-Plane and set the standard for many other attractions using an inverting pendulum ride system, like the Kamikaze, the Inverter, and the aforementioned Rainbow.

 Design and operation

-The ride consists of a single 66 ft arm mounted to four 90 kW DC motors at the midpoint.
-A 40-seat gondola is mounted on one end of the arm, with passengers sitting in eight rows, four on each side of the arm, facing inwards.
+The ride consists of a single 66 ft arm linked to four 90 kW DC motors at the midpoint.
+A 40-seat gondola is mounted on one end of the arm, with passengers sitting five-abreast in eight rows, four rows to each side of the arm, so that riders are facing the transverse midplane of the gondola, where the arm attaches.
 On the opposite end of the arm is a pair of counterweights.
-The side of the arm facing out to the crowd is decorated with an elaborate lighting array.
-The ride is designed to rock back and forth, before making several inversions, although the gondola can be inverted from a standing start.
+The side of the arm facing out to the crowd of onlookers is decorated with an elaborate lighting array.
+The ride is designed to rock back and forth, before making several inversions, although the gondola can be inverted from a standing start thanks to being counterweighted.
 Unlike most pendulum rides, the Ranger is reliant primarily on the motors to invert, as opposed to momentum.
 The ride is capable of maintaining a speed of 8 revolutions per minute, and the gondola and arm weigh 65 tons.

 Unlike most inverting rides, the Ranger uses a stomach restraint to secure passengers.
 A large rectangular pad is hydraulically pushed into the passengers' stomachs, keeping them pinned to the seats.
 Keeping the stomach firm while the restraints are being deployed is enough to prevent major discomfort during the ride.
 This system is unique to the Ranger and directly copied designs.
 The minimum rider height requirement is 48 inches.

-Transportable versions of this ride can be racked on two 40-foot trailers: one for the station platform, support arm, and ride arm, and the second carrying the gondola, lighting, and counterweights.
+Transportable versions of this ride can be racked on two 30-foot trailers: one for the station platform, support arm, and ride arm, and the second carrying the gondola, lighting, and counterweights.
 The first trailer also acts as the base of the ride.